sab4tg/OTW/README.md

 # OTW
-A collection of solutions to the overthewire.org wargames.
+My solutions to the overthewire.org wargames.
+I won't claim these are optimal / entirely correct, so your mileage may vary.